realworldocaml/book/book/platform/README.md

 environments you have available, and `opam switch create` will let you construct new ones.

-It is possible to create a "local switch" that stores all the dependencies within the current project working directory.
+It is also possible to create a "local switch" that stores all the dependencies within the current project working directory.
 Let's do this for our hello world project next: